aaronBurns59/TOA_Project/overview.md

 ![Auxillary Functions](Images/AuxFunctions2.png "Auxillary functions layout")

 ## Bit Shift Function
-* The **ROTL**(Rotate Left) function is left bit shifting function that is coupled with every calling each Auxillary function.
+* The **ROTL**(Rotate Left) function is a left bit shifting function that is called with each Auxillary function.
 It is used to further manipulate the hash output even further then just using the Auxillary Functions alone.
-* When each **Auxillary Function** regardless of which round the hashing process is in, The ROTL is always called in unison with them, because of this the ROTL function is called in every operation of the hashing process.
+* When each **Auxillary Function** regardless of which round the hashing process is in.
+The *ROTL* is always called in unison with them, This means the ROTL function is called in every operation of the hashing process.

 ## Hashing
 * The MD5 hashing process which takes place in the **hashMD5** function is a series of 64 **Operations** which are divided up into 4 **Rounds** of 16 operations each.
 Each round is differentiated by using a different **Auxillary Function**.